How the coronavirus has hit global sport - France 24

 TENNIS

--- Friday and Saturday's Davis Cup qualifiers between Italy and South Korea in Cagliari and Japan against Ecuador in Miki are being played behind closed doors.
+-- This weekend's Davis Cup qualifiers between Italy and South Korea in Cagliari and Japan against Ecuador in Miki were played behind closed doors.

 ATHLETICS

--- The World Indoor Championships, scheduled for Nanjing from March 13-15, were postponed for a year.
+-- The World Indoor Championships, scheduled for Nanjing from March 13-15, was postponed for a year.

--- World Athletics on Friday postponed the world half-marathon championships, due to be held on March 29 in the Polish city of Gdynia, until October 17.
+-- World half-marathon championships, due to be held on March 29 in the Polish city of Gdynia, were shelved until October 17.

--- The Paris Marathon, scheduled for April 5 with 60,000 registered runners, postponed until October 18.
+-- The Paris Marathon, scheduled for April 5 with 60,000 registered runners, was postponed until October 18.

+-- The Barcelona Marathon, which was scheduled for March 15 with 17,000 runners, was postponed until October.

 ALPINE SKIING

--- The World Cup finals, scheduled for Cortina d'Ampezzo between March 16-22, were cancelled Friday.
-The number of people killed by COVID-19 in Italy jumped to 197 on Friday with more than 4,600 cases recorded.
+-- The World Cup finals, scheduled for Cortina d'Ampezzo between March 16-22, were cancelled.

 © 2020 AFP